IBM/presto-hudi-workshop/docs/lab-2/README.md

 ```

 We can see that the values in the `_hoodie_file_name` have changed for the entries from the first commit.
-This is to be expected, as we created a "Copy on Write" table.
-We can also look in the Minio UI again to see the different files that have been created.
-Notice that there is a new data file that holds only the data added in the most recent commit.
+This is to be expected, as we created a "Copy on Write" table (the default table type in Hudi).
+We can also look in the MinIO UI again to see the different files that have been created.
+Notice that there is a new data file that holds the data added in the most recent commit as well as the previous commit's data as well.

 ![updated table data files](../images/table_dirs2.png)

+In the `.hoodie` directory, we can also see additional commit files that have been added since the last time we checked.
 At this point, feel free to continue executing queries and adding data as desired to get familiar with Hudi functionality.
 You may also move on to lab 3.

 ### Optional shutdown